zorael/kameloso/README.md

 If more state is necessary to replicate the environment, such as needing things from `RPL_ISUPPORT` or a specific resolved server address (from early `NOTICE` or `RPL_HELLO`), paste/craft the raw line for those first and it will inherit the implied changes for any following lines throughout the session.
 It will print the changes evoked, so you'll know if you succeeded.

-# Known bugs
+# Known issues

 ## Windows

-* Web URL lookup, including the web titles and Reddit plugins, will not work out of the box with secure HTTPS connections due to missing libraries.
+Web URL lookup, including the web titles and Reddit plugins, will not work out of the box with secure HTTPS connections due to missing libraries.
 Download a "light" installer from [slproweb.com](https://slproweb.com/products/Win32OpenSSL.html) and install **to system libraries**, and it should no longer warn on program start.

-* Terminal colours may also not work in the default `cmd` console, depending on your version of Windows and likely your terminal font.
-Unsure of how to fix this.
-Powershell works fine.
+Terminal colours may also not work, requiring a registry edit to make it display properly.
+This works for at least Windows 10.

+* Under `HKEY_CURRENT_USER\Console`, create a `DWORD` named `VirtualTerminalLevel` and give it a value of `1`.
+* Alternatively in Powershell: `Set-ItemProperty HKCU:\Console VirtualTerminalLevel -Type DWORD 1`
+* Alternatively in cmd.exe: `reg add HKCU\Console /v VirtualTerminalLevel /t REG_DWORD /d 1`

+Otherwise use the `--monochrome` setting to disable colours, or compile a non-`colours` configuration.

-* Terminal output will be broken in Cygwin terminals without compiling the aforementioned `cygwin` configuration.
+Terminal output will be broken in Cygwin terminals without compiling the aforementioned `cygwin` configuration.
 Here too Powershell consoles are not affected and can be used with any configuration. `cmd` also works without `cygwin`, albeit with the previously mentioned colour issues.

-* When run in such Cygwin terminals, the bot cannot gracefully shut down upon Ctrl+C. Any changes to configuration will have to be otherwise saved prior to forcefully exiting thus.
+When run in such Cygwin terminals, the bot cannot gracefully shut down upon Ctrl+C. Any changes to configuration will have to be otherwise saved prior to forcefully exiting thus.

 ## Posix